arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ### Partitioning Memory of an Opta™ Device

 The sketch below will guide us through partitioning the memory of an Opta™ device.
-The complete sketch can be downloaded [here](assets/opta_memory_partitioning.ino), and the certificates file can be downloaded [here](assets/certificates.h). **Remember to store both files in the same folder**.
+The complete sketch and the certificates file can be downloaded [here](assets/opta_memory_partitioning.zip). **Remember to store both files in the same folder**.

 ```arduino